 Proud Boys' Gavin McInnes TOTALLY ERASED from Social Media

 After weeks of controversy following acts of violence from his ‘western chauvinist’ group the Proud Boys, complete elimination of all thoughts or musings from the co-founder of vice media on the internet enters its final stage (making moves simply to be mean)

 12/10/18, 8:15 pm EST

 By John Corry, photo from Mediaite

-I know what you’re thinking: Gavin McInnes is a CRAZY ‘person’ (Nazi/fascist/pigfucker), and there’s only ONE argument to be had here: does the ‘right to free speech' trump the ‘right to emotional justification’, and vice versa?
+I know what you’re thinking: Gavin McInnes is a TERRIBLE ‘person’ (Nazi/fascist/pigfucker), and there’s only ONE argument to be had here: does the ‘right to free speech' trump the ‘right to emotional justification’, or vice versa?

 ‘Vice versa’ is the important part.
-It remains one question because my point is that free speech and emotional justification are closer opposites than they at first appear (meaning: they can’t exist without each other in the same way that one cannot know black without knowing white, up without down. etc.).
+It remains one question because my argument is that free speech and emotional justification are closer opposites than they at first appear (also meaning (in addition to the obvious (that they could cancel each other out))): they can’t exist without each other in the same way that one cannot know black without knowing white, up without down. etc.).

 Gavin McInnes today had his Patreon and YouTube channels deleted.
 This comes amidst a rough recent few weeks for the mogul which have included McInnes’s deletion from Facebook, Twitter, and his job at Blaze media hosting the ‘Get Off my Lawn’ podcast.
 After co-founding Vice Media with Shane Smith and Sharoosh Arvi, and subsequently leaving in 2008, McInnes has remained very much in the public eye, from memorable appearances on Fox, to hosting a slew of podcasts over the past few years.